 This is important to comply with the new GDPR optin-rules.
 You basically have to tell them you’ll also going to send them follow up emails (not just the lead magnet).

 Remember to be consistent with the choice of colors.
 The button color of this “popup” should be just like the button on the optin page.

-Of course the actual lead magnet you’re offering makes a big difference on your conversion rates.
+Of course, the actual lead magnet you’re offering makes a big difference in your conversion rates.
 You have to make sure you’re giving your audience something they actually want.